 Choosing A Trip

 We suggest starting with the American Tropics, close to the U.S. and accessible.
 Excellent field guides exist for most Latin American countries.
-Good first trips include any trip to Mexico, Central America or Trinidad.
+Good first trips include any trip to Central America or Trinidad.
 These trips will give you an opportunity to become familiar with most Neotropical families including motmots, trogons, jacamars, woodcreepers, parrots, antbirds, ovenbirds, and others.
-Later you’ll want to venture south to Peru, Venezuela, Ecuador, Brazil, and Argentina.
+Later you’ll want to venture south to Peru, Ecuador, Brazil, and Argentina.
 The American Tropics offer an unparalleled array of marvelous birding and natural history experiences.

 In general, you will be pleasantly surprised with the traveling conditions on most of our tropical tours.
-During the past decade we have witnessed the development of many very good lodges in Latin American countries, especially in Venezuela, Costa Rica, Honduras, Peru, Ecuador, Belize, and Panama.
+During the past two decades we have witnessed the development of many very good lodges in Latin American countries, especially in Costa Rica, Honduras, Peru, Ecuador, Belize, and Panama.
 Argentina, Brazil, and Chile are highly developed countries with excellent services.
 Many lowland areas in the tropics are warm and humid, but other areas in the highlands are delightfully cool.

 Excellent choices are any trips that visit eastern Ecuador, Costa Rica, Panama, or the Amazonian regions of Brazil or Peru.
 The Amazonian rainforest is biologically the richest region on the planet.
 The following tours offer you the opportunity to see the rainforest under expert leadership: